Brian Turner (politician): Education and professional career

 Turner earned a bachelor's degree in economics from Northwestern University in 1996 and a Master of Business Administration from the Babcock Graduate School of Management at Wake Forest University in 2010.

 Before his election to public office, Turner worked as a television producer at MTV, as an executive at his family's manufacturing company, and as vice chancellor at University of North Carolina at Asheville.
 He currently works as a commercial real estate agent.

 Political career

 In his first run for elected office in 2014, Turner defeated incumbent representative Tim Moffitt in a hotly contested race.
 He has been re-elected a total of 3 times, most recently in 2020.
 On November 29, 2021, Turner announced that he would not seek re-election.

-In March of 2023, Audubon North Carolina announced Turner would be joining as policy director.
+In March 2023, Audubon North Carolina announced Turner would be joining as policy director.

 In late 2023, following redistricting, Turner announced he would run for the newly drawn 116th district.
 He was elected in 2024, facing no opposition.